A look at fire resistant glazing in healthcare facilities.

 Fire safety is an issue that is constantly being reviewed.
 For example, following a hospital fire in Ipswich in 2011, all hospitals in England and Wales were urged to review their fire safety measures – with worries over mismanagement and lack of governance.

-But if fire does break out, it needs to be suppressed – most commonly with a sprinkler system – and contained, which is where specialist glazing systems have an important role to play – containing the fire for up to 120 minutes: long enough for safe evacuation and for an emergency response.
+But if fire does break out, it needs to be suppressed – most commonly with a sprinkler system – and contained, which is where specialist fire resistant glazing systems have an important role to play – containing the fire for up to 120 minutes: long enough for safe evacuation and for an emergency response.